-In area IIIaN length and age measurements were required on only five individuals.
+In area IIIaN length and age measurements were required on only one individual and in area Vb length and age measurements were required on no individuals.

-The reason for the sampling in excess of the requirements in area IV,VIId is that a number of strata needed to be covered: areas, time (quarters) and size grade and that when taking a sample, a full box is taken.
+The reason for sampling in excess of the requirements in area IIa, IIIa, IIIbcd, IV is that a number of strata needed to be covered: areas, time (quarters) and size grade and that when taking a sample, a full box is taken.